Friedrichsberg station

-Friedrichsberg is a station on the Hamburg-Altona link line and served by the trains of Hamburg S-Bahn lines S1 and S11.
+Friedrichsberg is a station on the Hamburg-Altona link line and served by the trains of Hamburg S-Bahn line S1.
 The station was originally opened in 1906 and is located in the Hamburg district of Dulsberg, Germany.
 Dulsberg is part of the borough of Hamburg-Nord.

 History

 The station was opened in 1906, and electrified a year later.

 Service

-The lines S1 and S11 of Hamburg S-Bahn call at Friedrichsberg station.
+The line S1 of Hamburg S-Bahn call at Friedrichsberg station.

 The Station contains a Bakery a Kiosk and a Döner/Kebap Store.